 4 North Bailey — Durham — DH1 3NP

-The next meeting will be on Wednesday 27 May 2015.
-Main topic : After the Election - has anything changed?
-What perspective for the working class?
+The next meeting will be on Wednesday 22 July 2015.
+Main topic: After the Budget and Greek Referendum, what hopes for working class revival?

 The Platform of the Internationalist Communist Tendency Revised English version (including postage in UK) 70p

 For Communism An Introduction to the Politics of the ICT £3